fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	Genesis 47:11

 #### The family reunion
 Joseph became extremely powerful.
 Ibn Kathir relates that the king of Egypt had faith in Joseph and that the people loved and revered him.
 It is said that Joseph was 30 when he was summoned to the king.
-"The king addressed him in 70 languages, and each time Joseph answered him in that language."[43]
-Ibn Is-haq comments, "the king of Egypt converted to Islam at the hands of Joseph."[41]
+"The king addressed him in 70 languages, and each time Joseph answered him in that language."
+Ibn Is-haq comments, "the king of Egypt converted to Islam at the hands of Joseph."

 Joseph's brothers, in the meantime, had suffered while the people of Egypt prospered under Joseph's guidance.
-Jacob and his family were hungry and the brothers went to Egypt, unaware that Joseph was there and in such a high position.[49]
+Jacob and his family were hungry and the brothers went to Egypt, unaware that Joseph was there and in such a high position.
 Joseph gave them what they needed but questions them and they reveal that there were once twelve of them.
 They lie and say that the one most loved by their father, meaning Joseph, died in the desert.
 Joseph tells them to bring Benjamin, the youngest, to him.
 They return home to Jacob and persuade him to let Benjamin accompany them in order to secure food.
-Jacob insists that they bring Benjamin back—and this time the brothers are honest when they swear to it.[50]
-According to Ibn Kathir, Jacob ordered the brothers to use many gates when returning to Egypt because they were all handsome.[51]
+Jacob insists that they bring Benjamin back—and this time the brothers are honest when they swear to it.
+According to Ibn Kathir, Jacob ordered the brothers to use many gates when returning to Egypt because they were all handsome.
 The Qurʾān itself elaborates that Jacob sensed Joseph.

 When the brothers return with Benjamin, Joseph reveals himself to Benjamin.
 He then gives the brothers the supplies he promised but also put the king's cup into one of the bags.
 He then proceeds to accuse them of stealing, which the brothers deny.
-Joseph informs them that whoever it was who stole the cup will be enslaved to the owner and the brothers agree, not realizing the plot against them. Ṭabari reports that the cup was found in Benjamin's sack.[52]
+Joseph informs them that whoever it was who stole the cup will be enslaved to the owner and the brothers agree, not realizing the plot against them. Ṭabari reports that the cup was found in Benjamin's sack.

 After much discussion and anger, the brothers try to get Benjamin released by offering themselves instead—for they must keep their promise to their father.
 Reuben stays behind with Benjamin in order to keep his promise to his father.
 When the other brothers inform Jacob of what has happened, Jacob does not believe them and becomes blind after crying much over the disappearance of his son.
 Forty years had passed since Joseph was taken from his father, and Jacob had held it in his heart.
 Jacob sends the brothers back to find out about Benjamin and Joseph.
-Upon their return Joseph reveals himself to his brothers and gives them one of his shirts to give to Jacob.[53]
+Upon their return Joseph reveals himself to his brothers and gives them one of his shirts to give to Jacob.

 When Jacob receives the shirt, this time as good news, Jacob lays it on his face and regains his vision.
-He says `Did I not tell you that I know from God what you do not know?` (12:96). Ṭabari says that this means that "from the truth of the interpretation of Joseph's dream in which he saw eleven planets and the sun and the moon bowing down to him, he knew that which they did not know."[54]
+He says `Did I not tell you that I know from God what you do not know?` (12:96). Ṭabari says that this means that "from the truth of the interpretation of Joseph's dream in which he saw eleven planets and the sun and the moon bowing down to him, he knew that which they did not know."

 Joseph was reunited with his family, and his dream as a child came true as he saw his parents and eleven of his brothers prostrating before him in love, welcome and respect.
-Ibn Kathir mentions that his mother had already died but there are some who argue that she came back to life.[55] Ṭabari says that she was alive.
+Ibn Kathir mentions that his mother had already died but there are some who argue that she came back to life.Ṭabari says that she was alive.
 Joseph eventually died in Egypt.
-Tradition holds that when Musa (Moses) left Egypt, he took Joseph's coffin with him so that he would be buried alongside his ancestors in Canaan.[55]
+Tradition holds that when Musa (Moses) left Egypt, he took Joseph's coffin with him so that he would be buried alongside his ancestors in Canaan.

 #### Death and burial
 It is hard to find sources that consistently agree on the actual dates of Joseph's life.
 Scholars tend to see the story as a way for the descendants of Abraham to find their way to Egypt.
 Joseph is the reason the Israelites move to Egypt, which then allows for the story of Moses and the Exodus from Egypt to take place.

 Historically, some Muslims also associated Joseph's Tomb with that of the biblical figure[citation needed].
-In recent years however, they[by whom?] claim that an Islamic cleric, Sheikh Yussuf (Joseph) Dawiqat, was buried there two centuries ago.[56]
+In recent years however, they[by whom?] claim that an Islamic cleric, Sheikh Yussuf (Joseph) Dawiqat, was buried there two centuries ago.
 According to Islamic tradition, the biblical Joseph is buried in Hebron, next to the Cave of the Patriarchs where a medieval structure known as Yussuf-Kalah, the "Castle of Joseph", is located.

 </details>